sven1977/ray/doc/source/rllib/rllib-models.rst

 .. note::

-   Not all algorithms support autoregressive action distributions; see the `algorithm overview table <rllib-algorithms.html#available-algorithms-overview>`__ for more information.
+   Not all algorithms support autoregressive action distributions; see the :ref:`algorithm overview table <rllib-algorithms-doc>` for more information.